microsoft/TemplateStudio/CONTRIBUTING.md

 <!--}--}-->
   </PropertyGroup>
 ```
 The above merge post action file would search for the `EnablePreviewMsixTooling` property and then remove `<WindowsPackageType>None</WindowsPackageType>` found after that location by surrounding the line to remove with XML comments that use the `{--{` and `}--}` syntax.
-This syntax indicates that the content within should be removed from the original file.
+This syntax indicates that the content within the comment should be removed from the original file.
 See https://github.com/microsoft/CoreTemplateStudio/blob/dev/docs/templates.md#post-actions for more details on merge post action syntax as well as other types of post actions that can change the output after generation has occurred.

 ### Modifying the Wizard